bashanov/ftp-connection/README.md

 # sftp-connector
-Lib to establish SFTP connection via curl or ssh2
+Library helps to establish SFTP connection and work with files and folders via curl or ssh2.

 ## Install
 Use composer to install